awslabs/aws-service-catalog-products/service-catalog-tools-dashboard/static-web-app/v1/README.md

 ## Deployment to S3

 - The code build project will be deploying the static website into the S3 bucket
+- We have a cloud watch event which listens for any change to the code commit repository of static-web-app and triggers the code build

 ## Parameters